 My first experience with GRID-Arendal was as a primary school student when we visited their offices and learned about the global issues they were working on.
 I returned in 2015 as an intern on the communications team where I worked on producing content for the website, edited various reports, developed content for a book and supported the projects on their media content.

-I have a major passion for scientific communication and was glad to return in 2018 as a Communications Officer.
-My main responsibilities include communicating all the exciting and important projects we do to the public, and engaging with the local and global community to create awareness and initiate action.
+I have a major passion for scientific communication and my role at GRID-Arendal today is to assist the marine projects with communications.
+This includes content, websites and social media as well as outreach and local events.
 I am also a full-time student, pursuing a MSc in Coastal Ecology at the University of Agder.